MizukiKadowaki/visualizations_portfolio/final-project-part-three.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# The final data story
+# Final Project - Part 3
-Driving Change: Gen Z is Steering Away from American Car Reliance [Full Story](https://carnegiemellon.shorthandstories.com/changing_car_dependency/index.html) [In-class Showcase Version]([https://preview.shorthand.com/f1JsROPJZygw70wd](https://carnegiemellon.shorthandstories.com/changing_car_dependency/gen-z-is-steering-away-from-car-reliance/index.html))
+Driving Change: Gen Z is Steering Away from American Car Reliance [Full Story](https://carnegiemellon.shorthandstories.com/changing_car_dependency/index.html) |  [In-class Showcase Version]([https://preview.shorthand.com/f1JsROPJZygw70wd](https://carnegiemellon.shorthandstories.com/changing_car_dependency/gen-z-is-steering-away-from-car-reliance/index.html))

-# Changes made since Part II
+## Changes made since Part II
 I have changed my story to be centered around Gen Z and why society is shifting towards less car dependency.
 I started by investigating my own preference to not have my own car and explored the overall trend as to the reason behind that.

 I focused on visualizing American car dependency as compared to other countries and made many connections to Europe.
 Western Europe is very well known as being car obsessed and has a lot of infastructure built around cars, similar to the US.
 I wanted to bring in parallels of what Western Europe has done that is different form the US.